First Church in Roxbury: The Fifth Meeting House

 The current structure, finished in 1804, is the fifth meetinghouse for First Church of Roxbury.
 It is listed as a major structure in the John Eliot Square National Register District, along with the Dillaway-Thomas House.
 The church is a two-story wood building with a bell tower, designed in the “Federal Meetinghouse” style.
 It measures 80 by 70 feet, and has an approximate seating capacity of 800.

 The tower, which was reconstructed after a hurricane in 1954, contains a bell purchased in 1819 from the Paul Revere Foundry in Canton, Massachusetts that weighs 1538 pounds.
 The clock on the tower’s facade dates to 1863.

 The church membership became a religious society (the First Religious Society in Roxbury) affiliated with the Universalist church in 1825.
+The pastor from 1830 to 1878 was George Putnam, a Unitarian minister, Harvard graduate, and Transcendentalist.

-Modern Day
+Modern day

 Unitarian Universalist Urban Ministry

 The Unitarian Universalist Urban Ministry is a Roxbury, Boston, MA-based social justice organization focused on providing nonsectarian programs that focus on providing the community with "academic and enrichment programming for children and youth, emergency shelter for individuals and families fleeing from domestic violence, affordable housing and intentional community for young women, including transitional housing for those leaving shelter, and volunteer-based capacity-building services for Roxbury-serving nonprofits."